tessavdheiden/news_aggregator/README.md

 ```

 ## Check it
+Please go to [Text](http://127.0.0.1:8000/summarize/corona) and obtain a table with summaries.

 Please go to [Search](http://127.0.0.1:8000/search) and enter a search term to obtain newspages and their summaries.

 ```JSON